 In addition to total expenses, First Nations are required to report on the SNR data elements outlined below in this guideline.
-These data elements include the:
+These data elements include:

-- average monthly number of children (up to and including kindergarten) receiving services funded through SNR; - average monthly number of school-aged children receiving services funded through SNR; - number of full-time equivalent (FTE) staff providing services funded through SNR; - number of children served, up to and including age 12; and, - number of children served age 13-18.
+- Average monthly number of children (up to and including kindergarten) receiving services funded through SNR; - Average monthly number of school-aged children receiving services funded through SNR; - Number of full-time equivalent (FTE) staff providing services funded through SNR; - Number of children served, up to and including age 12; and, - Number of children served age 13-18.